Practice bipartite projections

 View similar actors

-1. Match a path of actors connected by SIMILAR relationships
+1. Match pairs of Actor nodes connected by SIMILAR_ACTOR relationships

-Now create a bipartite projection of movies and genres, then run node similarity on it—this time, complete both steps yourself.
+Now create a bipartite projection of Movies and Genres, then run Node Similarity.
+Complete both steps yourself.

 Step 1: Create the projection by replacing the ????? placeholders: